0nix/ggj21/twine/evidence_questioning.md

 "So, it would appear that we may have a much more interesting situation with Ms. Leitzka than it was initially appraised."
 Lieutenant Sessler said, rubbing his chin after a brief moment of silence.

 "I'll say," Sergeant Bayer responds, nodding.
-"Let's put aside how exactly how did this Leitzka receive this package without our knowledge.
+"Let's put aside how exactly how did Leitzka receive that package without our knowledge.
 As the Agent said, the lack of a formal change of address from her is a lot more interesting.
-As far as where we are standing, Division XIX had no way of knowing to stop the packages going to that domicile from Hassel addressed to her."
+As far as we know, Division XIX had no way of knowing to stop the packages going to that domicile from Hassel addressed to her."

 "What do you mean Bayer?"
 Lieutenant Sessler asks with some impatience.